ikbenben/circle-test/README.md

 - stop using a file for the source. instead store more perisstently in a database

 - preload data into cache before app starts

+- add better handling for when reading the file in case file is not found or readable